Pathogenic Infections

 4. Blood Transfusion

-• Unfortunately, blood is not tested for Lyme disease and co-infections; thus, it can be passed to the patient receiving it.
+• Unfortunately, blood is not accurately tested for Lyme disease and co-infections; thus, it can be passed to the patient receiving it.